Sustainable sourcing of raw materials

 Sustainable paper & board

-In 2015, over 28% of tea was sourced from sustainable sources in India for Unilever's brands.
+In 2016, over 46% of tea was sourced from sustainable sources in India for Unilever's brands.
+This is a substantial increase from 28% last year.

 Sustainable fruits & vegetables